-• Decoupling-The decoupling mechanism, which the OPUC has authorized through 2016, is intended to provide for recovery of margin lost as a result of a reduction in electricity sales attributable to energy efficiency and conservation efforts by residential and certain commercial customers.
+Decoupling-The decoupling mechanism, which the OPUC has authorized through 2016, is intended to provide for recovery of margin lost as a result of a reduction in electricity sales attributable to energy efficiency and conservation efforts by residential and certain commercial customers.
 The mechanism provides for collection from (or refund to) customers if weather adjusted use per customer is less (or more) than that projected in the Company's most recent approved general rate case.

-Pursuant to the Company's 2014 General Rate Case, the OPUC approved a change in the refund or collection period such that it will begin January 1, rather than June 1.
-As such, collection of the estimated \$5 million recorded during 2013, which resulted from variances between actual weather adjusted use per customer and that projected in the 2011 General Rate Case, subject to OPUC approval, would occur over a one year period beginning January 1, 2015.
+Pursuant to the Company's 2014 GRC, the OPUC approved a change in the refund or collection period such that it will begin January 1, rather than June 1.
+Accordingly, collection of the estimated \$5 million recorded during 2013, is expected, subject to OPUC approval, to occur largely over a one year period beginning January 1, 2015.

-For the three months ended March 31, 2014, the Company has recorded an estimated collection of \$4 million.
+For the six months ended June 30, 2014, the Company has recorded an estimated collection of \$3 million.
 Any resulting collection from customers for the 2014 year would begin January 1, 2016.

 - Capital deferral-In the 2011 General Rate Case, the OPUC authorized the Company to defer the costs associated with four capital projects that were not completed at the time the 2011 General Rate Case was approved.
 A regulatory asset of \$16 million was recorded in 2012, for potential recovery in customer prices, subject to an earnings test, with an offsetting credit to Depreciation and amortization expense.
 The OPUC authorized recovery of the deferred costs over a one year period, with a resulting tariff effective January 1, 2014.
-During 2013, the Company deferred an additional \$18 million of costs associated with these projects and plans to file for recovery of these deferred costs, subject to an earnings test, in July 2014 with new customer prices expected to be effective in January 2015. - Boardman Operating Life Adjustment-As part of the 2014 General Rate Case, the incremental depreciation expense that resulted from the shortened Boardman life was included in base customer prices, while recovery of the decommissioning costs continue under this separate tariff.
-The OPUC is currently considering the request for recovery of additional decommissioning costs that resulted from the acquisition of the additional 15% interest in Boardman on December 31, 2013.
+During 2013, the Company deferred an additional \$18 million of costs associated with these projects and in July 2014 filed for recovery of the additional costs, subject to an earnings test, with new customer prices expected to be effective in January 2015. - Boardman Operating Life Adjustment-As part of the 2014 GRC, the incremental depreciation expense that resulted from the shortened Boardman life was included in base customer prices, while recovery of the decommissioning costs continue under this separate tariff.
+During the second quarter 2014, the OPUC approved the request for recovery of additional decommissioning costs that resulted from the acquisition of the additional 15% interest in Boardman on December 31, 2013, which is expected to result in approximately \$3 million additional revenue in 2014.
 The tariff also provides for annual updates to decommissioning revenue requirements with revised prices to take effect each January 1.

-Integrated Resource Plan (IRP)-PGE's IRP outlines how the Company will meet future customer demand and describes PGE's future energy supply strategy, assessing both new and existing technologies, market conditions, and regulatory requirements.
+Integrated Resource Plan-PGE's IRP outlines how the Company will meet future customer demand and describes PGE's future energy supply strategy, assessing both new and existing technologies, market conditions, and regulatory requirements.